-For the pre-arranged paths and reserve capacity on the freight corridors under Regulation (EU) No 913/2010, the allocation decisions are taken by the relevant C-OSS (see point 1.8.6) on behalf of the infrastructure managers and the infrastructure managers concerned and applicants are informed.
+For the pre-arranged paths and reserve capacity on the freight corridors under Regulation (EU) No 913/2010, the allocation decisions are taken by the relevant C-OSS on behalf of the infrastructure managers and the infrastructure managers concerned and applicants are informed.

-The conditions which apply to the use of the freight corridors, referred to in point 1.9, are described in Book 4 of the Corridor Information Document for each corridor.
+The conditions that apply to the use of the freight corridors are described in Book 4 of the Corridor Information Document for each corridor.